wp-plugins/peters-login-redirect/readme.txt

 Look at the function rul_register() in the plugin file for inspiration; it makes use of the redirect_to_front_page() function to determine the URL and then provides the relevant output code.

 == Changelog ==

+= 2.6.0 =
+* 2012-09-22: Added support for URL variable "http_referer" (note the single "r") to redirect the user back to the page that hosted the login form, as long as the login page isn't the standard wp-login.php.
+There are several caveats to this, such as: If you want to redirect only on certain forms and/or specify a redirect on the standard wp-login.php page, you should modify the form itself to use a "redirect_to" form variable instead.

 = 2.5.3 =
 * 2012-06-15: Bug fix: Fallback redirect rule wouldn't update properly if logout URL was blank on MySQL installs with strict mode enabled (thanks kvandekrol!)